Our Curriculum Design

 We follow the `The Way, The Truth and The Life’, 'scheme of work.
 Through this we strive to ensure that the Christian values show themselves not only in the R.E. lessons but at all times.
 Parents who wish their children to be prepared for the Sacraments of Reconciliation, Holy Communion and Confirmation follow a programme prepared by the parish.
 Parents do have the right to withdraw their child from Collective Worship and Sex Education.

 In order to plan effective and progressive lessons, the school uses the White Rose Maths, Read Write inc phonics and Talk for Writing for English and Maths.

-In Foundation subjects (Art and Design, Music, History, Geography and Design Technology) the school follows the Lancashire Key Learning documentation and theme booklets to plan engaging and motivating topic lessons which fully covers the National curriculum objectives for Art and Design , History, Geography, Music and Design Technology.
+In Foundation subjects (Art and Design, Music, History, Geography and Design Technology) the school has designed its own SJPS curriculum to provide engaging and motivating topic lessons which fully covers the National Curriculum objectives for Art and Design , History, Geography, Music and Design Technology.

 Science is also discreetly planned for using objectives from the National Curriculum and focuses on developing key scientific skills of; observation over time, identifying and classifying, pattern and relationship searching, comparative and fair testing and research.

 In Computing, the school follows the Purple Mash teaching sequences to ensure full coverage of the National Curriculum objectives for computing including; coding, multi-media, networking and use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – The core of our computing is computer science.